zoisite-rb/zoisite-rb/guides/source/initialization.md

 end
 ```

 The `run_initializers` code itself is tricky.
-What Rails is doing here is
+What Zoisite is doing here is
 traversing all the class ancestors looking for those that respond to an
 `initializers` method.
 It then sorts the ancestors by name, and runs them.
 For example, the `Engine` class will make all the engines available by
 providing an `initializers` method on them.

-The `Rails::Application` class, as defined in `railties/lib/rails/application.rb`
+The `Zoisite::Application` class, as defined in `railties/lib/rails/application.rb`
 defines `bootstrap`, `railtie`, and `finisher` initializers.
 The `bootstrap` initializers
 prepare the application (like initializing the logger) while the `finisher`
 initializers (like building the middleware stack) are run last.
 The `railtie`
-initializers are the initializers which have been defined on the `Rails::Application`
+initializers are the initializers which have been defined on the `Zoisite::Application`
 itself and are run between the `bootstrap` and `finisher`.

 NOTE: Do not confuse Railtie initializers overall with the [load_config_initializers](configuring.html#using-initializer-files)